Odd coloring of 2-boundary planar graphs and beyond: Abstract

 \section{Abstract}

-\baselineskip 0.60cm A proper coloring of a graph is odd if every non-isolated vertex has some color that appears an odd number of times on its neighborhood.
-Petru\v{s}evski and \v{S}krekovski conjectured in 2021 that every planar graph admits an odd $5$-coloring.
-We confirm this conjecture for outer-1-planar graphs and 2-boundary planar graphs, which are two subclasses of planar graphs.
+\baselineskip 0.60cm In this paper, we introduce the notion of 2-boundary planar graphs.
+A graph is 2-boundary planar if it has an embedding in the plane so that all vertices lie on the boundary of at most two faces and no edges are crossed.
+A proper coloring of a graph is odd if every non-isolated vertex has some color that appears an odd number of times on its neighborhood.
+Petru\v{s}evski and \v{S}krekovski conjectured in 2022 that every planar graph admits an odd $5$-coloring.
+We confirm this conjecture for 2-boundary planar graphs.
+Moreover, we present several questions regarding 2-boundary planar graphs that are of independent interest.